kurrenda/embiq/README.md

 ## Setup
 The application is not configured to serve static files.
-Make sure you have set variable "DEBUG=False" in .env to work with documentaion endpoint
+Make sure you have set variable "DEBUG=True" in .env to work with documentaion endpoint
 ### Docker
 Docker version 20.10.8, build 3967b7d